The New Case for Social Climbing

 In America, transforming your lot in life is impossible.
 Mostly.

-It’s true that most capital in our economy is gripped in the hands of the few.
+It’s true that most capital in our economy is gripped by the hands of the few.
 But social capital—the relationships that any individual, in any stratum of society, can cultivate for themselves—is the exception.
 Social capital can achieve what meritocracy fails to deliver.

 Though being class president didn’t land me a job, other connections did.
 One of my part-time gigs was at the school art gallery, where I got to know an older professor who would stop by to chat.
 One day he asked what I was doing after graduation, and I offered my usual line about “hoping to land a job in the arts.”
 A few days later, he came by again and handed me a stack of sealed envelopes addressed to gallerists and dealers he knew, all filled with letters of introduction.
 Overwhelmed, I asked him why he’d done it.
 He said I was smart and responsible, he’d heard I was class president, and he’d enjoyed getting to know me.
 Why wouldn’t he help me?